Antoine-Alexandre/DecodeTech/content/post/Welcome.md

 We are a bunch of nerds in their late 20s passionate about the digital world.

 ###### Are you digital experts?
-No. We are all working on/in/with tech (broadly speaking), but we would never called ourselves "experts".
+No. We are all working on/in/with tech, but we would never called ourselves "experts".

 ###### What topics will you cover?
 From privacy concerns, to smart cities and cryptocurrencies, we aim to cover technological topics that inspire us and spark societal debate.